Very long-chain fatty acids

 How do enzymes work?

-Enzymes are proteins in the body that help make chemical reactions go.
-Enzymes have “binding sites” for the chemicals they interact with.
-In this illustration, the first chemical reaction of fatty acid oxidation is shown.
+Enzymes are proteins in the body that help make chemical reactions happen.
+Enzymes have “binding sites” for the chemicals with which they interact.
+This illustration shows the first chemical reaction of fatty acid oxidation.
 The enzyme has one binding site for a fatty acid and another for a chemical called coenzyme A (CoA).
-These binding sites are very specific; fatty acid and CoA fit into them like keys in locks.
-By bringing these two chemical compounds close to each other, the enzyme allows them to bond together, forming a new chemical called fatty acyl-CoA.
-The enzyme releases this product, and is then free to bind another fatty acid and CoA.
-Without the enzyme, the likelihood of the fatty acid and the CoA bonding together is almost zero.
+These binding sites are very specific; fatty acid and CoA fit into them like keys into locks.
+By bringing these two chemicals close together, the enzyme allows them to bond to form a new chemical called fatty acyl-CoA.
+The enzyme releases this product and is then free to bind another fatty acid and CoA.
+Without the enzyme, the likelihood of the fatty acid and CoA binding together is almost zero.

 What is the “adrenoleukodystrophy protein” and what does it do?

-Cells contain smaller vesicular structures called organelles.
-This biologic compartmentation allows the body to put enzymes that need to work together in the same place.
-Fatty acid oxidation takes place inside two different organelles – the mitochondria and peroxisomes.
-The enzymes needed for fatty acid oxidation in mitochondria are different from those in peroxisomes.
-Research done at the Kennedy Krieger Institute in the 1980’s by Drs.
-Inderjit Singh and Hugo Moser showed that VLCFA oxidation takes place in peroxisomes only (Singh et al 1981).
+Cells contain small vesicular structures called organelles.
+This biological compartmentation allows the body to put enzymes that need to work together in the same place.
+Fatty acid oxidation takes place in two different organelles – the mitochondria and the peroxisomes.
+The enzymes needed for fatty acid oxidation in the mitochondria are different from those in the peroxisomes.
+Research conducted at Kennedy Krieger Institute in the 1980s by Drs.
+Inderjit Singh and Hugo Moser showed that VLCFA oxidation occurs in peroxisomes (Singh et al 1981).

 In 1993, Drs.
-Patrick Aubourg and Jean-Louis Mandel in Paris discovered that the adrenoleukodystrophy gene generates a protein (the adrenoleukodystrophy protein or ALDP) that is localized inside cells in the membrane of the peroxisomes (Mosser et al 1993).
-The adrenoleukodystrophy protein belongs to a specific family of transporter proteins.
-These proteins allow molecules to cross biological membranes like those surrounding the cellular organelles.
+Patrick Aubourg and Jean-Louis Mandel in Paris discovered that the ALD gene produces a protein (the ALD protein or ALDP) that is localized inside cells in the membrane of the peroxisomes (Mosser et al 1993).
+The ALD protein is a member of a specific family of transporter proteins.
+These proteins allow molecules to cross biological membranes, such as those surrounding cellular organelles.

-Adrenoleukodystrophy is characterized by the inability of cells to metabolize/degrade VLCFA to shorter-chain fatty acids.
-This results in elevated VLCFA levels in all tissues of the body.
-Degradation of VLCFA takes place exclusively in peroxisomes.
-The enzymes that are required for the breakdown of VLCFA are functional and present inside the peroxisomes in adrenoleukodystrophy patients.
-Based on studies demonstrating that the expression of normal adrenoleukodystrophy protein in patient cells restored VLCFA beta-oxidation (Shinnoh et al 1995) and reduced VLCFA to normal levels (Cartier et al 1995), it has long been hypothesized that the adrenoleukodystrophy protein transports VLCFA across the peroxisomal membrane.
-Experiments using yeast cells and cells from adrenoleukodystrophy patients provided evidence that the adrenoleukodystrophy protein indeed transports VLCFA (as VLCFA-CoA) across the peroxisomal membrane (van Roermund et al 2008; Ofman et al 2010).
+ALD is characterized by the inability of cells to metabolize/degrade VLCFA to shorter chain fatty acids.
+This results in elevated levels of VLCFA in all tissues of the body.
+The breakdown of VLCFA occurs exclusively in peroxisomes.
+The enzymes needed to break down VLCFA are functional and present in the peroxisomes of ALD patients.
+Based on studies showing that restoration of normal ALD protein in patient cells restores VLCFA beta-oxidation (Shinnoh et al 1995) and reduces VLCFA to normal levels (Cartier et al 1995), it has long been hypothesized that the ALD protein transports VLCFA across the peroxisomal membrane.
+Experiments with yeast cells and cells from ALD patients provided evidence that the ALD protein does indeed transport VLCFA (as VLCFA-CoA) across the peroxisomal membrane (van Roermund et al 2008; Ofman et al 2010).

-The adrenoleukodystrophy protein deficiency has two major consequences: 1) it impairs peroxisomal VLCFA beta-oxidation and 2) it raises VLCFA-CoA levels in the cytosol of the cell.
-These elevated levels of VLCFA-CoA in the cytosol are substrate for further elongation to even longer fatty acids by ELOVL1, the human C26-specific elongase (Ofman et al 2010; Kemp and Wanders 2010).
+ALD protein deficiency has two major consequences: 1) it impairs peroxisomal VLCFA beta-oxidation and 2) it increases VLCFA-CoA levels in the cytosol of the cell.
+These elevated levels of cytosolic VLCFA-CoA provide a substrate for further elongation to even longer fatty acids by ELOVL1, the human C26-specific elongase (Ofman et al 2010; Kemp and Wanders 2010).

-The adrenoleukodystrophy protein is not detectable by means of immunofluorescence analysis in about 70% of affected individuals.
-For reasons that are not well understood, the gene product may be absent even in individuals who have missense mutations.
-The principle biochemical abnormality is the accumulation of saturated very long-chain fatty acids, particularly hexacosanoic (C26:0) and tetracosanoic (C24:0) fatty acids, as a result of the impaired capacity to degrade these substances, a function that normally takes place in the peroxisome.
-The adrenoleukodystrophy protein transports VLCFA from the cytosol to the peroxisome.
+The ALD protein is undetectable by immunofluorescence analysis in approximately 70% of affected individuals.
+For reasons that are not well understood, the gene product may be absent even in individuals with missense mutations (a single building block of the protein is altered).
+The main biochemical abnormality is the accumulation of saturated very long-chain fatty acids, especially etracosanoic (C24:0) and hexacosanoic (C26:0) fatty acids, as a result of the impaired ability to degrade these substances, a function that normally takes place in the peroxisome.
+The ALD protein transports VLCFA from the cytosol to the peroxisome.

-Figure: Detection of the adrenoleukodystrophy protein using immunofluorescence: (left) fibroblasts from a control show punctate staining indicating the normal presence of the adrenoleukodystrophy protein in peroxisomes; (middle) fibroblasts from a male patient with adrenoleukodystrophy and a mutation that affects adrenoleukodystrophy protein stability.
-Note that there is no punctate staining; (right) fibroblasts from a female patient with adrenoleukodystrophy from the same family as the male patient.
-The ABCD1 gene is located on the X-chromosome.
+Figure: Detection of the ALD protein by immunofluorescence: (left) fibroblasts from a control showing punctate staining indicating the normal presence of the ALD protein in peroxisomes; (middle) fibroblasts from a male patient with ALD and a mutation affecting the stability of the ALD protein.
+Note that there is no punctate staining; (right) fibroblasts from a female patient with ALD from the same family as the male patient.
+The ABCD1 gene is located on the X chromosome.
 Females have two X chromosomes.
-However, in each cell only 1 X-chromosome is active.
-The cells that show punctate staining are those that have an active copy of the normal ABCD1 gene, while those that do not show punctate staining are the cells that have an active ABCD1 gene harboring the mutation.
+However, only 1 X chromosome is active in each cell.
+The cells that show punctate staining are those that have an active copy of the normal ABCD1 gene, while the cells that do not show punctate staining are those that have an active ABCD1 gene that contains the mutation.